tst2005sh/conv/FORMAT.md

 ## rgrepn

-It is the format returned by the `cd sample/fs && rgrep -Hn '' .` command.
+It is the format returned by the `cd sample/fs && grep -r -Hn '' .` command.
 Something like:
 ```
 dir1/file1:1:line 1 of file1